elabbit/instaspam/README.md

-# Hoopa
+# Instaspam

 ## Introduction
 Welcome to Instaspam, a clone of the popular [Instagram](https://www.instagram.com/) website.
 With Instaspam, you can post pictures on whatever you like and other users can comment on those posts!
 Instaspam takes this idea and adds the subtlety of in-your-face advertisements, "spamming" the user with constant information.
 Instaspam is THE website for people and friends to come and display their lives in their photos and posts, as well as comment on what friends are up to.

 ## Technologies Used
 - Languages: Javascript, HTML, CSS
-- Front-End: React, JSX
+- Front-End: React-Redux, JSX
 - Back-End: Python, Flask-SQLAlchemy
 - Database: PostgreSQL
 - Hosting: Heroku